 Once it’s been placed into the tank, sponge filters get to work via a simple but incredibly effective process.
 As water circulated by the air pump is forced through the sponge, the material of the sponge traps anything contaminating the water.
 This includes fish waste, large clumps of decaying plants, uneaten food, and anything else that may have fallen into the tank.
 With these contaminants now removed, the water that exits the sponge is now clean and can recirculate.

 Even though this process is very simple, it’s incredibly effective.
 Sponge filters have been around for a long time for a reason.
 Since it’s an older method, some people assume that newer filters will offer better results – especially since stores don’t promote sponge filters a lot.
 This is often because they’re cheaper, so stores push products that will make them more money.
-In fact, the tanks in most aquarium supply stores are likely using sponge filters.
+In fact, the tanks in most aquarium supply stores are likely to use sponge filters.

 Pros of Sponge Filters